Wolfgang90/pathPlanner/README.md

 * cars on the left and right in the current state which are off the middle of their lane and therefore are probably about to change lanes `behavioral_planner.cpp` 144-150

 Based on the cost and information of the cars in front, target lane and target speed are calculated and returned to `main.cpp` in `behavioral_planner.cpp` 39-41

+#### 2.4.
+Create trajectory

+In `main.cpp` 94 `Trajectory_generator::generate()` is called which creates the trajectory points which are subsequently returned to the simulator.

+In `trajectory_generator.cpp` 8-18 `ref_vel`, which is the end velocity of the currently generated trajectory is calculated.

+Aterwards points along the desired trajectory are defined in XY-coordinates in `trajectory_generator.cpp` 23-78.
+As starting points serve either two points which make the path tangent to the the car (if size of the previous path is almost empty) `trajectory_generator.cpp` 36-46 or the previous path points`trajectory_generator.cpp` 48-64.
+In addition to the starting points 3 points ahead are added in the distance of 50, 100 and 150 meters in `trajectory_generator.cpp` 66-78.
+If there is a lane change it is already accounted for after 50 meters.
+Eventually, the global XY-coorinates are transformed into local car XY-coordinates to prevent the subsequently applied spline to have multiple x-values in `trajectory_generator.cpp` 81-89.

+In the next step a spline is generated based on the local car XY-points in `trajectory_generator.cpp` 91-95.

+Eventually the trajectory points are generated in `trajectory_generator.cpp` 97-140.
+First all previous path points are added in `trajectory_generator.cpp` 102-105.
+Afterwards points are generated in local car coordinates in `trajectory_generator.cpp` 107-124 before they are transformed back into global XY-coorinates in `trajectory_generator.cpp` 126-131 and eventually pushed back to `main.cpp`.

+#### 2.5.
+Return trajectory points to the simulator

+Eventually, the trajectory points are returned to the simulator in